Grab your spindle (with the yarn leader attached) and your fiber.

 Slip the piece of fiber through the leader loop.

-Fold it up toward the bigger fiber in your hand.
+Fold it up (like a closed V shape) toward the bigger fiber in your hand.
 Pinch the folded pieces between your thumb and forefinger.

-Once your fiber has some twist, it should be secured to the leader.
-The trick is to not let out any of the twist you just put in.
+Once your fiber has enough twist, it should be secured to the leader.
+Do not let out any of the twist you just put in.
 You can move your fingers away, but keep them within an inch or so of your twist.

+Spinning is all about the twist.
+Always use your fingers to control the twist.
 Spin a little at a time.
 Feel free to stop the spindle at any point, to look at your twist.
 Placing your spindle under your arm or between your knees to hold it is called Parking.
-You will do this a lot in spindle spinning.

 Quick note: Drafting zone – the V shape that forms where your twist ends and your fingers are holding the fiber.
 In the picture, it’s the fuzzy part just below my fingers.